 Beginning in 2012, Ms. Reinsberg returned to “where it all began” at the Infant-Parent Program to serve as the director of their Early Childhood Mental Health Consultation Training and Direct Services Program.
 In her role at UCSF, Ms. Reinsberg has been able to continue her focus on training and developing professionals in the area of ECMH consultation.
 Additionally, she is responsible for supervising and supporting the work of approximately 13 staff that provide ECMH consultation and therapeutic direct services to over 60 programs serving young children and their families in San Francisco.
 Ms. Reinsberg also has a private practice in San Francisco where she works with adults, children and families, and has been a contributor, author, and content expert in the area of early childhood mental health for abilitypath.org, a website supporting families with children with disabilities.

-Dr. St. John is an associate clinical professor with the UCSF Department of Psychiatry and Director of Training for the Infant-Parent Program, where she oversees curricular and training program development, instruction, and recruitment and supervision of trainees.
+Dr. St. John is an associate clinical professor with the UCSF Department of Psychiatry and Co-Director of Training for the Infant-Parent Program.
 Endorsed by the California Center for Infant-Family and Early Childhood Mental Health as an Infant-Family and Early Childhood Mental Health Specialist, a Reflective Facilitator II and a Mentor, Dr. St. John’s areas of expertise include infant-parent psychotherapy, diversity and inclusion, and reflective supervision.
 Dr. St. John is licensed as a marriage and family therapist and completed her doctoral training in the UC Berkeley Department of Rhetoric, an interdisciplinary critical studies program.
-She has published on subjects related to race, class, gender and sexuality in infant mental health work in numerous books and journals including Zero to Three, Feminist Studies, Studies in Gender and Sexuality, Attachment and Sexuality, and the World Association of Infant Mental Health Handbook of Infant Mental Health.
+She has published on subjects related to race, class, gender and sexuality in infant mental health work in numerous books and journals including Infant Mental Health Journal, Zero to Three, Feminist Studies, Studies in Gender and Sexuality, Attachment and Sexuality, and the World Association of Infant Mental Health Handbook of Infant Mental Health.
 She is a core member of a collaborative group that publishes and trains on the Diversity-Informed Infant Mental Health Tenets, which are being disseminated via the Irving B Harris Foundation, Zero to Three: the National Center for Infants, Toddlers and Families, and the World Association of Infant Mental Health.
+Her book, Focusing on Relationships: An Effort That Pays was published by Zero to Three in 2019.

 Ms. Taranta has been an early childhood mental health clinician, consultant, and supervisor at the Infant-Parent Program since 1996.
 She has worked with families with young children in a wide variety of settings, and has brought her early childhood clinical lens to her work in settings traditionally focused on adult needs, such as residential settings for homeless families and domestic violence shelters.
 Ms Taranta is endorsed by the California Center for Infant-Family and Early Childhood Mental Health as an Infant-Family and Early Childhood Mental Health Specialist and has been trained and fostered in trauma-focused child-parent therapy.
 She co-authored, along two colleagues at the Infant-Parent Program, an article for a special edition of The Infant Mental Health Journal on the work of early childhood consultation in crisis-focused, adult-centered settings.